Personal Oasis of Claire Grace Watson, B.A., M.S.T., Shield Guide

 in reverse, each time creating the pattern of a figure 8.

-Figure 8 shields with the bridge circled (above, left)
+Figure 8 shields with the bridge circled by the Minoan artist, for emphasis (above, left)

 My animation of the disk, pictographs removed, showing the bridge (below).